-The Heart Works Fund has been established by the Multi-Faith Centre for Spiritual Study and Practice to provide financial support for student group initiatives that aspire to create opportunities for critical and respectful exploration of questions of religious and spiritual pluralism.
+The Heart Works Fund has been established by the Multi-Faith Centre to provide financial support for student group initiatives that aspire to create opportunities for critical and respectful exploration of questions of religious and spiritual pluralism.

-The Multi-Faith Centre is especially interested in supporting student group initiatives that address prejudice and discrimination based on religious difference, including as it intersects with race, gender and other identities.
+The Multi-Faith Centre is especially interested in supporting student group initiatives that challenge prejudice and discrimination based on religion, race and other intersecting identities.

 The Heart Works Fund will award a maximum of $350 for each successful project, pending availability of funds.